bebraw/react-pagify/README.md

 *react-pagify* provides a simple API for building your own custom paginator.

+> If you want to learn more about React, read [SurviveJS - Webpack and React](http://survivejs.com/).

 ## Usage

 *react-pagify* consists of three React components: `Context`, `Segment`, and `Ellipsis`.